 Nature has been an important part of my life as far back as I can remember.
 I spent most of my childhood traipsing through the woods, flipping logs and rocks in search of what most folks refer to as “creepy-crawlies.”
 When I wasn’t outside, I was often sitting on the living room floor, idly paging through Audobon field guides, and attempting to read descriptions far above my reading level.

 In my efforts to do so, however, I adhere to an important set of photography ethics.
-I am very careful to minimize the stress that my nature photography puts on all subjects by practicing extreme care to not damage/disturb habitats, being very frugal in the use of flash (when photographing nocturnal subjects), avoiding the use of bait for attracting any wildlife, and practicing extreme care to not harm my smaller photography subjects (reptiles, amphibians, and invertebrates) on the rare occasion that I need to move one a few feet, for a more favorable shot.
+I am very careful to minimize the stress that my photography puts on all subjects, by practicing extreme care to not damage/disturb habitats, being very frugal in the use of flash and (although you may notice several owls that were photographed using it), entirely abandoning it's use for photographing birds.
+I avoid the use of bait for attracting any wildlife, and practice extreme care to not harm my smaller photography subjects (reptiles, amphibians, and invertebrates) on the rare occasion that I need to move one a short distance, for a more favorable shot.
 My hope is to help others increase their appreciation for the natural world, and photography is a great medium through which to achieve that dream.
 Who says work and passion can't be the same thing?